project

 Rapid detection of faecal pollution in bathing water

-When the weather’s good, the public increasingly looks to water for its bathing and recreation.
-This can involve massive numbers of people.
-Cities, municipalities, Water Authorities and Rijkswaterstaat do their best to make city water and designated bathing locations accessible and suitable for recreationists and for sports and benefit events, like City Swims.
-It is extremely important that citizens can trust that their bathing water is healthy.
-Nevertheless, bathers have become sick as a result of strong pollution due to faecal matter, blue-green algae or rat urine.
-Furthermore, pollution peaks also pose problems for bathing water managers.
-This can lead beach locations to lose their Blue Flag certification.
-Rapid measurement methods are needed to limit the risk for bathers; methods that can quickly and clearly detect variations in water quality.
-But today’s measurement methods are not fast enough for this, and more accurate methods are needed.
+During nice weather, people increasingly take to the water for bathing and leisure, sometimes in large numbers.
+Cities, municipalities, water authorities and Rijkswaterstaat do their best to make urban water and designated bathing locations accessible and suitable for leisure use, and for sports and charity events like City Swims.
+Public confidence that bathing water is healthy is extremely important.
+Nevertheless, bathers have fallen ill as a result of severe pollution due to faecal matter, blue-green algae or rat urine.
+Furthermore, pollution peaks also pose problems for bathing water managers: beaches may lose Blue Flag certification.
+Rapid measurement methods that can detect variations in water quality quickly and clearly are needed to limit the risk for bathers.
+But today’s measurement methods are not fast enough and so more accurate methods are needed.

 Technology

 Information about the microbial water quality in rural and urban areas is needed to support decisions about public events.
-This also applies to the current situation regarding the safety of bathing water, including communications on the subject to the public.
-A better and quicker monitoring of water quality means that recreation and events can take place in safety.
-In this project we compare conventional methods with new, rapid methods of detecting faecal pollutants in bathing water.
-Besides being used in field measurements, the methods will be validated in the laboratory.
-This will include a determination of the detection limits of the methods, and setting the measurement results against the guidelines for bathing water quality.
-The applicability of the methods to surface water at different locations will also be investigated.
+This also applies to the current situation regarding the safety of bathing water, including communications for bathers.
+Better and quicker monitoring of water quality means that leisure activities and events can be safe.
+In this project we compare conventional methods with new, rapid methods for detecting faecal pollutants in bathing water.
+In addition to use in field measurements, the methods were validated briefly in the laboratory.
+This involves determining the detection thresholds of the methods, and assessing the measurement results on the basis of the guidelines for bathing water quality.
+The methods were also studied to see whether they can be used for surface water at different locations.

 Challenge

-The project comprises three subprojects.
-For the first of these, in June 2020, a start was made with the detection of E. coli, blue-green algae toxin genes, and Leptospira (Weil’s disease) at eleven bathing locations, using Orvion’s mobile qPCR method (Orvion UDetect).
-The results are to be compared with those of the conventional MPN method and the lab-based qPCR method.
-In the second subproject, the BACT control sensor is to be used at several measurement locations – the canals of Breda, the Waal river at Nijmegen, and the Marineterrein in Amsterdam – for the continuous monitoring of E. coli.
-These results are to be compared with those of three innovative mobile qPCR methods (Orvion UDetect, Biomeme and Primerdesign’s Sopachem Genesig Q16).
-Lastly, the third subproject focuses on the above-mentioned validation in the laboratory.
+In the first subproject, the water was tested at eleven bathing locations for the presence of E. coli, blue-green algae toxin genes, and Leptospira (Weil’s disease) using Orvion’s mobile qPCR method (Orvion UDetect).
+The results were compared with those of the conventional MPN method and the lab-based qPCR method for all three parameters.
+The second subproject used the BACT control sensor at several locations – the canals of Breda, the Waal river at Nijmegen, and the Marineterrein in Amsterdam – for the continuous monitoring of E. coli.
+The third subproject compared two innovative mobile qPCR methods (Orvion UDetect and Primerdesign’s Sopachem Genesig Q16) and the BACT control sensor with the MPN method in a laboratory validation.

 Copyright: AQUON.